 Understandably, many have viewed Hegel’s most exciting contribution as having thrown thought down into the movement of history, into the midst of society, and have therefore emphasized and drawn out this aspect of his work.
 This is above all true in France.
 In Germany, Hegel had become in his own lifetime the quasi-official philosopher of the Prussian state; he had shaped the thought of an entire generation, spawning right and left wing Hegelianism, the former seeing his thought as justifying the rationality of everything existing, the latter as submitting it to the radical critique of the negative movement of history itself.
 The latter spawned the Marxian tradition, the former was absorbed into the institutional edifice of German academic life along with Kant, Goethe, and the rest, as a kind of national treasure.
 But as I’ve previously noted, Hegel came late to France, in the 1930s, ’40s, and ‘50s, and when he came, he came as something of a subversive, a weapon against the de-historicized rationalism that had reigned in France since the days of Enlightened despotism.

 For his French commentators, Wahl, Koyré, Kojève, Hyppolite, and others, Hegel became the first modern sociologist, and the first existentialist.
 They read Hegel along with Feuerbach and the young Marx, and brought out a Hegel more in tune with his materialist successors.
-They were aided in these sorts of readings by the publication in the first decades of the 20th century of the works of the young Hegel.
-Studying these germs of his thought reinforced their preference for the social, existential Hegel, for it seemed that in his youth Hegel himself had been a much more engaged, grounded, social thinker, and one who “inquired into the general conditions of human existence” and “the possibility of the human act.”
+They were aided in these sorts of readings by the publication in the first decades of the 20th century of the early works of the young humanistic-vitalist Hegel, the one who “inquired into the general conditions of human existence” and “the possibility of the human act.”
 They acquired from Marx the habit of approaching Hegel with the aim of extracting some kind of kernel from his notoriously difficult idealist system.
-This was in a sense an effort of translation, or decoding, in which what was seen as the social content of the mature Hegel’s imposing terms — Concept, Absolute, Idea, Spirit — was explicitly drawn out.
-The young Hegel was seen, in Hyppolite’s words, as having attempted to “describe the human situation,” and it was this thread that the French Hegelians pulled out of his grand system.
+This was in a sense an effort of translation, or decoding, in which what was seen as the implicit social content of the mature Hegel’s imposing terms — Concept, Absolute, Idea, Spirit — was explicitly drawn out.
+The young Hegel was seen, in Hyppolite’s words, as having attempted to “describe the human situation,” and it was this thread that the French Hegelians followed in their readings of his mature work as well.

 Indeed, in Hegel’s “Early Writings,” he places not the Idea at the center of his thought, but Life.
 Couldn’t we then ‘back-translate,’ as it were, the Idea as Life?
 And could we understand the Absolute as something like reality, existence, the ground of life?
-And couldn’t we render the somewhat obscure “Concept” (which famously moves of itself) as the more familiar “meaning” (as Hyppolite often translates the former term), i.e., that which the conscious acting human alone confers on reality, therefore the self-movement of the Concept as the self-propulsive movement of human desire or “purposive activity?”
-And Hegel was always more or less clear that Spirit, despite its ghostly name, refered to something akin to “society,” to the web of interrelations that make up the collective life of a social totality, a city, a nation, or the whole world, the whole of humanity, which develops historically.
+And couldn’t we render the somewhat obscure ‘Concept’ (which famously moves of itself) as the more familiar ‘meaning’ (as Hyppolite often translates the former term), i.e., that which the conscious acting human alone confers on reality, therefore the self-movement of the Concept as the self-propulsive movement of human desire or ‘purposive activity?’
+And Hegel was always more or less clear that Spirit refered to something akin to ‘society,’ to the web of interrelations that make up the collective life of a social totality, a city, a nation, or the whole world, the whole of humanity, which develops historically.
 (Indeed his first Philosophy of Spirit, which he delivered at Jena in 1803-04, resembles what we would now call sociology.)
 What else, then, could dialectic be than a kind of principle of life, the restlessness of the negative that drives human history?

-The question of whether or not all this is faithful to Hegel is secondary; the point is that it can offer a coherent social philosophy, or even a philosophy of existence, or, better, a philosophical anthropology.
+The question of whether or not all this is faithful to Hegel is secondary; the point is that it can offer a coherent social philosophy, or, better, a negative philosophical anthropology.
 What is notable about such an anthropology is that it is not at all static, and has no esteem for origins.
-It has no interest in an invariant human nature, it doesn’t claim that man is anything, it only claims that man is the process of overturning what is.
-Self-movement, self-development, self-becoming, overturning implies temporality.
+It has no interest in an invariant human nature (“in which,” Hyppolite says, Hegel “seems to have no belief, and whose conception he criticizes in his early works”), it doesn’t claim that man is anything, it only claims that man comes to be through the process of overturning what is.
+Self-movement, self-development, becoming, overturning implies temporality.
 Thus time must then lay at the center of this kind of thought.

 Alexandre Koyré is the first French commentator to point this out, though he also points out that there is scarcely any explicit discussion of time in Hegel’s mature system, the Encycolpaedia of Philosophical Sciences.
 He turns instead to the lectures that Hegel gave at Jena — first to a discussion of time in the Jena Logic of 1804-05, and then to the discussion of time in the Jena Realphilosophie of 1805-06, by way of the single fragment on time that appears in the incomplete manuscripts that survive of the first Philosophy of Spirit, a marginal note that reads “Geist ist Zeit,” “spirit is time.”
 It’s worth quoting Koyré at length, because the whole of French Hegelianism, Kojève included, and Debord most of all, is inconceivable without this article of his.
 Here he is having just translated a prodigiously difficult and bizarre passage from the Jena logic: